You should stop,

 n A mechanical device, operated by a key, to prevent a door or gate being opened by those who have no key.

 v To secure a door or gate so that only those with a key can open it.

 Davy Jones' Locker, at the bottom of the sea, is where drowned sailors go.

 The West Indian duppy (whence Davy) was a ghost or spirit: Jones might be a corruption of the Biblical Jonah, swallowed by a whale: a locker is a receptacle for safekeeping.

 n A place, usually on the first floor above the workshop, where sails are made or the lines of new vessels are laid out.
 The floor is clear and smooth, so that sails can be spread, measured, cut and sewn and so that the lines of vessels can be drawn on the floor.

 v To draw and fair the lines of a new vessel (on the loft floor).
 It is done, first, to correct any mistakes in the architects table of offsets and, second, to prepare patterns for the moulds of the new vessel.

-The original device was, literally, a small log of wood attached to a length of knotted line.
-The log of wood developed into a triangular board with a trip mechanism.
-The Walker log was a brass torpedo, with fins, which rotated at a speed proportional to the speed of the boat.
+The Walker log (clearly derived from the marine surveyor) was a brass torpedo, with fins, which rotated at a speed proportional to the speed of the boat.
 The rotations were recorded mechanically, then electrically and electronically.